Swarno-Coder/PersonalGPT/README.md

 # PersonalGPT
 Your own GPT-powered Personal Assistant to whom you can ORDER or INSTRUCT to do some task or search for something using your VOICE commands.
 Built with [LangChain](https://github.com/hwchase17/langchain), [GPT4All](https://github.com/nomic-ai/gpt4all), [LlamaCpp](https://github.com/ggerganov/llama.cpp), [Chroma](https://www.trychroma.com/) and [SentenceTransformers](https://www.sbert.net/).
-Also Supports OpenAI's GPT3, GPT4 model, Cohere.
+-Also Supports OpenAI's GPT3, GPT4 model, Cohere.

-This project is Highly Inspired from [privateGPT](https://github.com/imartinez/privateGPT) for GPT assistance making but this project uses [DeepLake VectorStores](https://github.com/activeloopai/deeplake) to store your dataset/files.
+This project is Highly Inspired by [privateGPT](https://github.com/imartinez/privateGPT) for GPT assistance making but this project uses [DeepLake VectorStores](https://github.com/activeloopai/deeplake) to store your dataset/files.

 # Installing dependencies